Your source for all things Josh Litton

 A child of prophesy, a love child of Zeus; long-abandoned at the foot of Olympus, perishing under a Grecian sun; reborn through worldly incarnations until, in the fullness of time, when all was ripe for my arrival, I should emerge one final time in human form to fulfill my ultimate destiny.

-Standing at about the same spot as Experiantu, I cried, “O Zeus!
+Taking lungs full of the lofty air, I cried, “O Zeus!
 Behold, your son!”

 So I called out again, “O Zeus, behold…your son!”

-Thunder and lightning exploded around me, the earthquake of divine power.
+Thunder and lightning exploded around me, an earthquake of divine power rolled up and down.

-Suddenly a voice that shook the mountain and darkened the skies cried, “What mortal dares seek my visage in this sacred place?”
+Suddenly a voice that shook the mountain even more and rebuked the new sun and darkened the skies cried, “What mortal dares seek my visage in this sacred place?”

 The mountain quaked beneath me.
 Thunder pealed.
 Lightning tore through the darkness above.